dangretz/database_interface/README.md

 # Database Interface
 Small website built for a class assignment.
 Film theorists have discussions around a style of films called 'database films'.
-They thematically present and display through their form databases.
+They thematically present, and display through their form, databases.
 In exploring the concept multiple writers have given explanations relating to real technical formats.
 So, I built a database about a database film.

 Webpage consists of images of *Memento* (Christopher Nolan, 2000) and *Her Story* (Sam Barlow, 2015).
 Clues (truthful or not) are revealed on the left.
 Click the button for more images.